Hi, I'm Ask INFA!

 For more information about deploying an elastic runtime environment, see Deploy an elastic runtime environment.

-To enable connectors in the elastic agent, perform the following steps:
+To enable connectors to use the elastic agent, perform the following steps:

 1. In Administrator, select